 3. Mamma Mia (2008) Skopelos, Skiathos

 More than any other, Mamma Mia! inspired innumerable vacations after being filmed on the Greek islands.
 The modern musical, based on ABBA songs, has a bit of fun with a single American mother who made Greece her home.
-A daughter about to get married at their small hotel on a Greek island, and no Dad to give the bride away makes for fun surprises.
+A daughter about to get married at their small hotel on a Greek island and no father to give the bride away makes for fun surprises.

 Mamma Mia!
 Here We Go Again, the 2018 sequel to the original movie, did not return to film in the Greek islands because of the complications created by Greek bureaucracy.
 The producers moved the filming location to a remote Croatian island although the story was still based in Greece.
 The bad press for Greece at least prompted the Greek Film Commission to streamline the process of filming in Greece and on the Greek islands.